Omkar90492/Sentinel-AI--Production-MLOps/Readme.md

-# **Sentinel AI: Production MLOps**
+# 🛡️ Sentinel AI: Production MLOps

-**The Sentinel AI: Production MLOps** is a Fraud Detection and robust end-to-end pipeline architected to mitigate financial risk by detecting fraudulent transactions at scale.
-The system leverages ensemble classification models and integrates core MLOps principles—specifically containerization, automated CI/CD, and real-time observability—to ensure reliable deployment and continuous monitoring in a production environment.
+**The Sentinel AI: Production MLOps is a high-stakes Fraud Detection pipeline architected to mitigate financial risk by detecting fraudulent transactions at scale.** The system leverages **ensemble classification models** and integrates core MLOps principles—specifically **containerization, automated CI/CD, and real-time observability**—to ensure reliable deployment and continuous monitoring in a production environment.

 ---